informationgrid/ingrid-upgrader/README.md

 This software is part of the InGrid software package.
 The upgrade server

 - scans a distribution directory for changed ingrid components
-- delivers a RSS feed with information about all ingrid components
+- delivers an ATOM feed with information about all ingrid components

-The RSS feed is the base for the Upgrade Client that is part of the InGrid Portals Administration GUI.
+The ATOM feed is the base for the Upgrade Client that is part of the InGrid Portals Administration GUI.

 Requirements